 Umeboshi plums are sundried and salted Japanese plums.
-It’s a centuries-old traditional food and well-known for its many health benefits.
+It’s a centuries-old traditional food known for its many health benefits and sour taste.

 Umeboshi (梅干し) is Japanese salted plums or Japanese pickled plums.
-Notably known for its distinct sour and salty tang, ume is a popular type of Japanese pickle called Tsukemono.
+Notably known for its distinct sour and salty tang, ume is a popular Japanese pickle called Tsukemono.

 The Japanese have been eating umeboshi for centuries, recognizing their restorative and healing qualities.
-Some may find the intense salty-sourish taste challenging to eat, but umeboshi is making a comeback as the superfood and flavor booster for the 21st century.
+Some may find the salty-sourish taste overwhelming, but it’s making a comeback as the superfood and flavor booster for the 21st century.

 Table of contents